rpm-software-management/dnf/doc/api_package.rst

   .. attribute:: hdr_chksum

-    Tuple with package header checksum and checksum type or None.
+    Tuple with package header checksum and checksum type or ``None``.
 The checksum is returned only for installed packages.

   .. attribute:: hdr_end

     Header end index for the package.
-Returns 0 for not known. (integer).
+Returns 0 for not known (integer).

   .. attribute:: changelogs